-Once awarded, all status information, presentation material, and report deliverables applicable to this IIP solicitation shall be submitted to the web-based ESTO IIP-10 Award Administration e-Book located at http://esto.reisys.com/esto/.
+Once awarded, all status information, presentation material, and report deliverables applicable to this InVEST solicitation shall be submitted to the web-based ESTO InVEST-12 Award Administration e-Book located at https://esto.reisys.com/ebooks/ebooks/index.jsp.
 A user account on the ESTO e-Book will be provided to the PI upon award.
-Due to NASA IT security requirements, all PIs must register with NASA's Identity Management and Account Exchange (IdMAX) system before a user account on e-Book will be established.
+Due to NASA Information Technology (IT) security requirements, all PIs must register with NASA's Identity Management and Account Exchange (IdMAX) system before a user account on e-Book will be established.
 In order to create an IdMAX account, some personal information will be required.
 All submissions to e-Book shall be made in PDF (preferred), Microsoft Word, Microsoft Excel, or Microsoft PowerPoint.